-That's a good sign for a legislative body that in 2015 ordered Liberal MP Kelly O'Dwyer to "express more milk to ensure she did not miss votes in Parliament," reports the Telegraph.
+That’s a good sign for a legislative body that in 2015 ordered Liberal MP Kelly O’Dwyer to “express more milk to ensure she did not miss votes in Parliament,” the Australian Broadcasting Corporation.

 Of course, there’s a big difference between making the rules and enforcing them.
 Just by being a mom, Waters is testing Parliament’s resolve to make the chamber more family friendly.
 So far, it seems to be working.